 Patients who have engaged in periods of prolonged restrictive eating may develop metabolic disturbances that occur as a result of reinstituting nutrition (re-feeding syndrome).
 This syndrome typically manifests with shifts in extracellular fluid (edema), low available energy and low phosphorus.
 Close monitoring is recommended due to an increased risk of arrhythmias, fast heart rates, congestive heart failure, and sudden cardiac death.

 Low serum levels of potassium (hypokalemia), low levels of chloride, metabolic alkalosis (vomiting) and acidosis (laxatives) are common seen.
 The severity of metabolic disturbance is directly related to the number of purging episodes, but the body may adjust over time.
 Low levels of potassium (hypokalemia) associated with Bulimia Nervosa are found particularly in patients who are at lower weights, vomit, abuse laxatives, or both.

 Potassium plays an important role in the electrochemical gradients involved in nerve and muscle activity.
 Specifically, low levels of potassium affect the gradient of polarization of the cardiac muscle cells delaying repolarization (prolonged QTC), which puts patients at risk for new arrhythmias.
 Patients may manifest symptomatically with palpitations and syncope (fainting).

 Some patients self induce vomiting by ingesting ipecac, syrup previously used to treat toxic ingestion.
 It is estimated that 1-2% of women with eating disorders have regularly abused this medication.
 Ipecac contains an active ingredient called emetine, which has a long half-life and can accumulate to toxic levels with repeated use.
 It causes irreversible damage to cardiac cells leading to cardiomyopathy with ventricular dysfunction, congestive heart failure, ventricular arrhythmias, and even sudden cardiac death.

-This dis-regulation of heart rate and blood pressure can lead to inadequate blood flow to the organs, especially the brain, and can cause vasovagal syncope, or a temporary loss of consciousness.
+This dis-regulation of heart rate and blood pressure can lead to inadequate blood flow to the organs, especially the brain, and can cause vasovagal syncope or a temporary loss of consciousness.
 Patients with bulimia nervosa should be monitored for these cardiovascular complications.
 Even during recovery, patients with bulimia nervosa experience effects on their cardiovascular health.

-About the Authors:
+About the Author:

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer a discussion of various issues by different concerned individuals.
 We at Eating Disorder Hope understand that eating disorders result from a combination of environmental and genetic factors.
 If you or a loved one are suffering from an eating disorder, please know that there is hope for you, and seek immediate professional help.